DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-02-27-ucas-apply-preferences.md

 Providers can set preferences in NetUpdate for the way UCAS Apply behaves.
 NetUpdate is going away, we need to inherit and explain these preferences.

-Providers need a way to change them too – but they don’t change them often, if at all.
+Providers need a way to change them too – but they do not change them often, if at all.
 We might be able to handle changes through support.

 The following numbers come from a [Google Sheet containing raw preference data from UCAS](https://docs.google.com/spreadsheets/d/11YlO-_mbXoBMdZq2rPFiu6-Api4CHHYHiza41grj94A/).